Ockham are re-imagining urban living by designing apartments that are conducive to living more sustainably.

 It'll stand out because it'll have limited access and parking for cars, while being close to public transport hubs.
 Todd says: “It’s modelled on quality, compact European city centres.
 The roading network is very limited but the walking and cycling network through those apartments is second to none.

-Residents won’t have to drive every day, because the community is designed to supply everything they need without having to get in their car."Mark Todd, Ockham Co-founder
+Residents won’t have to drive every day, because the community is designed to supply everything they need without having to get in their car."

-The cool things that matter for us are longevity and having ongoing maintenance costs as close to zero as we can."Mark Todd, Ockham Co-founder
+The cool things that matter for us are longevity and having ongoing maintenance costs as close to zero as we can."

 Maungārongo will also stand out because of its design: “When it turns up in international magazines in 10 years’ time, you'll be able to see it’s unique to New Zealand.
 It’s distinctly Māori in its design.
 It's in everything you touch and see and even smell as you walk through the buildings, street ways, lanes and plantings.
 It's a very detailed design response in sync with Māori design frameworks.”

 The world was just coming out of the global financial crisis and no one else was lending to such companies, Todd says.
-Kiwibank did and, using that first Kiwibank investment and teaming up with architect Tania Wong 13 years ago, Ockham has grown to the point it has now finished more than 14 apartment blocks, large and small.
+We did and, using that first Kiwibank investment and teaming up with architect Tania Wong 13 years ago, Ockham has grown to the point it has now finished more than 14 apartment blocks, large and small.

 Over the past two years, Ockham has returned to its roots by involving Kiwibank again in three of their projects “but without Kiwibank being in the market back then, we literally could not have started off on residential,” says Todd.

 We have aspirational values as a company.
 We want to build better communities.
-We want to build sustainable buildings and to prove that you can do great buildings and still make the profits that you have to make in order to attract the finance and equity that you need."Mark Todd, Ockham Co-founder
+We want to build sustainable buildings and to prove that you can do great buildings and still make the profits that you have to make in order to attract the finance and equity that you need."

-“Our purpose is Kiwi making Kiwi better off.
-When you look at how Ockham is building housing for the future and its focus on sustainability, being really liveable, it’s high focus on mobility so it’s residents are able to get around really easily.
+Our purpose is Kiwi making Kiwi better off.
+When you look at how Ockham is building housing for the future — with its focus on sustainability, liveability and easy mobility for residents — it reflects the same long-term thinking we apply in sustainable finance.

 “How we price our lending is always bespoke to our customers, and it varies between developer and project.
 What I can say is Ockham's pricing reflects their focus on sustainability. ”